History of film technology: 3D

 The popularity of stereoscopic photography in the 1850s boosted interest in the creation of a medium that would be able to give a more complete illusion of reality through the addition of motion (and colour).
 Although stereoscopy was part of almost every attempt to record and/or display photography in motion until the mid 1880s, the influential early practical results were not stereoscopic.

 Several cinematic 3D systems were developed and sometimes even reached theatres throughout the first 50 years after the breakthrough of cinema, but none had much impact until anaglyphic films became popular for a while in the 1950s.
 3D cinema technology originally began with a method of utilizing two cameras filming the same thing.
 The content was then placed over each other, and while wearing light filtering glasses, the images would appear to project itself offscreen.
 Interest in theatrical 3D movies dwindled during the following decades, but they started to get exploited as (part of) special attractions, such as 4D simulator rides and Imax theatres.

-In the early 2000s, digital cinema began to takeover and polarized 3D movies became popular.
+In the early 2000s, digital cinema began to take over and polarized 3D movies became popular.
 Movies were no longer created on film.
 They were no longer shipped to theaters film canisters, spliced together and threaded through the projector, creating the movies we watched on screen.
 They were digitized, delivered on hard drives or via satellite.
 During this time, 3D films peaked in popularity.
 Avatar was one of the first major 3D motion pictures that changed 3D features as we know it.
 Avatar focused on 3D CG, using motion capture to make these CG characters look real.
 This film used real characters alongside of its CG characters, developing this incredible world, creating a visually stunning 3D spectacle.
 3D films are often thought of as immersive experiences, allowing the audience to feel like they can reach out and grab what's displayed in front of them.
 With the rise of this new technology, most films were releasing into cinemas in both standard 2D and 3D options.
 Cinemas all over began turning over to completely digital, so that 3D content could be offered in multiple theaters.
 In order for the experience to feel immersive, audience members need to feel like they existed in this world they are overcome by.
 Being present in this fantasy world is not only created by 3D technology, but also how well people relate to the story.
 3D films certainly aren't for everyone.
 Some people suffer from motion sickness and headaches while watching 3D features.
 It's not uncommon for those who suffer from migraines to trigger a headache while experiencing a 3D movie.